hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ### Liveness

-Clique is more fault tolerant than QBFT and IBFT 2.0.
-Clique tolerates up to half of the validators failing.
 QBFT and IBFT 2.0 networks require greater than or equal to two-thirds of validators to be operating to create blocks.
 For example, an QBFT and IBFT 2.0 network of:

 * Four to five validators tolerates one unresponsive validator.